Company-Level Contribution Setup: Field-Level Help

 Limits: This field is optional.
 The contribution can be set up with a dollar limit so that once the limit is reached, the contribution automatically stops.
 For more details, see Deduction and Contribution Limits.

 W-2 Box: This drop-down field should be filled only when the money from this contribution needs to be in a special box on the W-2 per IRS instructions.
-In some cases, if this contribution is tied to a deduction, we may pre-fill this for you, depending on the deduction type.
+In some cases, if this contribution, we may pre-fill this for you, depending on the deduction type.
 Otherwise, leave this field blank.
 For further instructions on W-2 reporting requirements, refer to IRS Instructions for Form W-2.

 W-2 Label: The choices in this drop-down field will be determined based on the selection in the W-2 Box field above.
 In some cases, we may pre-fill this for you.
 If the W-2 Box field is blank, this field also remains blank.